Sickle Cell Anemia

 Who is most at risk for sickle cell anemia?

 People with a family history of sickle cell disease are most at risk for inheriting the condition.
-Here’s a breakdown of the risk factors:

-• Ancestral Background: The sickle cell gene mutation is more common in people with ancestry from regions where malaria was historically prevalent.
+• Ancestral Background:ย The sickle cell gene mutation is more common in people with ancestry from regions where malaria was historically prevalent.
 These regions include:

 • Sub-Saharan Africa